darwin.importer.formats packageο

 Returns

-if the given file is not injson
+Noneif the given file is not injsonformat, orList[dt.AnnotationFile]otherwise.- Return type:

 Optional[List[dt.AnnotationFile]]

-- darwin.importer.formats.nifti.get_polygon_video_annotations(volume: ndarray, class_name: str, class_idxs: List[int], slot_names: List[str], is_mpr: bool, pixdims_and_primary_planes: Dict[Path, Dict[str, Tuple[List[float], str]]], remote_file_path: Path, legacy: bool = False) List[VideoAnnotation] | None [source]ο
+- darwin.importer.formats.nifti.get_polygon_video_annotations(volume: ndarray, class_name: str, class_idxs: List[int], slot_names: List[str], is_mpr: bool, pixdims_and_primary_planes: Dict[Path, Dict[str, Tuple[List[float], str]]], remote_file_path: Path, legacy: bool = False) List[VideoAnnotation] | None[source]ο

-- darwin.importer.formats.nifti.get_mask_video_annotations(volume: ndarray, processed_class_map: Dict, slot_names: List[str], pixdims_and_primary_planes: Dict[Path, Dict[str, Tuple[List[float], str]]], remote_file_path: Path, isotropic: bool = False) List[VideoAnnotation] | None [source]ο
+- darwin.importer.formats.nifti.get_mask_video_annotations(volume: ndarray, processed_class_map: Dict, slot_names: List[str], pixdims_and_primary_planes: Dict[Path, Dict[str, Tuple[List[float], str]]], remote_file_path: Path, isotropic: bool = False) List[VideoAnnotation] | None[source]ο

 The function takes a volume and a class map and returns a list of video annotations